Skip to content

 Conditional approval routing

-Route to different approvers based on criteria:
+Need different approvers for different amounts?
+You can route based on any criteria:

 IF (Purchase Amount) is greater than $50,000